sherlock-protocol/sherlock-v2-docs/audits/judging/guidelines/README.md

 1. Direct loss of funds without (extensive) limitations of external conditions.
 The loss of the affected party must be significant.

+**Guidelines for Significant Loss:**
+- Users lose more than 1% *and* more than $10 of their principal.
+- Users lose more than 1% *and* more than $10 of their yield.
+- The protocol loses more than 1% *and* more than $10 of the fees.

 ### V. How to identify a medium issue:

 1. Causes a loss of funds but requires certain external conditions or specific states, or a loss is highly constrained.
 The loss must be relevant to the affected party.